TobiStr/quarkus-workshop/README.md

 1. Java 21 ([Zulu 21](https://www.azul.com/))
 2. VSCode, IntelliJ or whatever you prefer
-3. (Optional) Docker
+3. Docker

-4. Try not to use ChatGPT or other LLMs.
+-   Try not to use ChatGPT or other LLMs.
 Instead use google or quarkus docs etc...
+-   You may also use existing github repositories as reference

 ## Tasks (Part 1)

 -   Implement a functioning Web-API in Quarkus, that:
     -   Can **Create**, **Delete** and **Get** an **Appointment**
-    -   Stores data in a (temporary) database (H2 or postgreSQL with docker)
+    -   Stores data in a (temporary) database (PostgreSQL with docker)
     -   Has at least one Integration Test, that executes a whole GET workflow
 -   Separate your code into the layers: API, Business, Core, Infrastructure
     -   Put your classes in the correct layers
     -   ArchitectureTests are given.
 They must pass during testing.
 -   Implement mappers to communicate between the layers: API --> Business <-- Infrastructure
 -   Test your endpoints with Postman (or similar, like curl)

 <details>
   <summary>If you are too fast, here are some optional tasks:</summary>

 -   Implement GET and DELETE methods for multiple appointments at once.
 -   Implement unittests for the business logic and the controllers.
 -   Think about how Errors could be handled in a clean way.
     -   Error Codes must be available for debugging
     -   The caller of the API should get the error code and a short message.
     -   The caller must not see the detailed exception.
     -   Developers should be able to easily use the error handling in the code.
     -   Wrong useage and unhandled exceptions should be avoided by design.

 </details>